-- At the foundation (Level 1) are established learning theories like play-based and inquiry-based learning. - Building on this base, Kide Science conducts research (Levels 2 & 3) to improve the program, including teacher feedback (surveys, interviews) and evidence highlighting the importance of play in early learning (presentations, blog, podcasts). - Finally, the strongest evidence, peer-reviewed scientific research, sits at the top (Level 4).
+- The foundation (Level 1) consists of learning theories like play-based and inquiry-based learning which provide a strong theoretical framework for the Playful Inquiry model that is at the heart of each Kide Science activity. - Building on this base, Kide Science conducts research (Levels 2 & 3) to improve the program, including teacher feedback (surveys, interviews) and evidence highlighting the importance of play in early learning (presentations, blog, podcasts). - Finally, the strongest evidence, peer-reviewed scientific research, sits at the top (Level 4).
 This research demonstrates the Playful Inquiry model's effectiveness in supporting children's science skills and teacher confidence. - Kide Science's global reach further emphasizes its impact, with a presence in 32 countries, over 30,000 educators using the program, and reaching over 1 million children.